Filter Quotient Model Structures

 For the next example, recall that an \emph{ultrafilter} of subsets of $I$ is a filter that is maximal as a subset of $PI$ with respect to inclusion.
-For a given element $i$ in $I$, the subset $\{S \subseteq I | i \in S\} \subseteq PI$ is in particular an ultrafilter, called \emph{principal}.
+For a given element $i$ in $I$, the principal filter $\Phi_i = \{S \subseteq I \mid i \in S\} \subseteq PI$ is in particular an ultrafilter.
 All other ultrafilters are called \emph{non-principal}.

-\begin{example} Let $\sset$ denote the category of simplicial sets with the Kan model structure.
+\begin{example} Let $\sset^{Kan}$ denote the category of simplicial sets with the Kan model structure.
 Let $\bN$ denote the set of natural numbers and let $\U$ be a non-principal ultrafilter on $\bN$.
 We then obtain a filter product model category $\prod_\U \sset$, which is simplicial.
-Notice, the global section functor $\Map((\Delta[0])_\bN,-)\colon \prod_\U \sset \to \sset$ is faithful, without being an equivalence, meaning the terminal object is a \emph{generator}.
+Notice, the global section functor $\Map((\Delta[0])_\bN,-)\colon \prod_\U \sset \to \sset$ is faithful, without being an equivalence, meaning the terminal object is a \emph{generator}, in the sense of \cite[Section VI.1]{maclanemoerdijk1994topos}.
 Indeed, it suffices to observe that the induced functor on homotopy categories

 is faithful.
 The first functor is just an equivalence, by \cref{prop:homotopy category}, and the second is faithful, by \cite[Example 9.45]{johnstone1977topos}. \end{example}